KPCC chief's "pro-RSS" remarks continue to draw sharp political reactions | Politics

 ''We believe that Sudhakaran's statements have created damage to the UDF.
 The IUML wants the UDF to be strong and united in the state.
 We have no option but to say that such unnecessary statements will create hurdles in the attempts to strengthen the UDF,'' he said.

-The KPCC chief tried to list the names of the Congress leaders since Nehru who had allegedly made truce with the right wing outfit, he said.
+The KPCC chief tried to list the names of the Congress leaders since Nehru who had allegedly called for a truce with the right-wing outfit, he said.

 The picture of the Congress party, which is deliberately attempting to make truce with the RSS, was exposed through Sudhakaran's statement, he said while speaking at a function here.

-Govindan also said the other coalition partners in the UDF like the IUML and RSP have the responsibility to express their stand on the leader's statement.
+Govindan also said the other coalition partners in the UDF like the IUML and RSP have the responsibility to spell out their stand on the leader's statement.

 BJP state chief Surendran, however, criticised the IUML's statement against Sudhakaran, saying it was trying to quit the UDF and join hands with the ruling CPI (M)-led LDF in the name of the 'pro-RSS' remarks.

-He also accused the IUML of imposing its dominance in the UDF and said the Congress leaders belonging to the upper communities were facing similar threats and criticism from them.
+He also accused the IUML of 'imposing its dominance' in the UDF and said the Congress leaders belonging to the upper caste were facing similar threats and criticism from them.

 Surendran also said if his party had power in the southern state, more Congress leaders would already have joined the BJP.